skokovskyi/react-playground/README.md

+### This is my React play ground
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Topics:
-- Context API
+## Context API
+Context uses reference identity to determine when to re-render.
+Don't do like this!

+`<Context.Provider value={{something: 'something'}}>`

+Code above will re-render all consumers every time the Provider re-renders because a new object is always created.